elaforge/karya/doc/overview.md

 [source](../hscolour/).
 Since using karya probably involves writing code that interacts with the internal APIs, you'll need to be familiar with the code.
-Sometimes the documentation isn't exported as haddock, so if the haddock seems sparse try the "source" Link.
+Sometimes the documentation isn't exported as haddock, so if the haddock seems sparse try the "source" link.

 Karya is divided into several layers, corresponding to the top level directories in the source tree: